Outlast 2

-Outlast 2 (stylized as OU⸸LASTII) is a 2017 first-person psychological horror survival video game developed and published by Red Barrels.
-A sequel to the 2013 video game Outlast, the game features a journalist named Blake Langermann, along with his wife Lynn, roaming the Arizona desert to explore the murder of a pregnant woman only known as Jane Doe.
-Both get separated in a helicopter crash, and Blake has to find his wife while traveling through a village inhabited by a deranged sect that believes the end of days are upon them.
+Outlast 2 (stylized as OU𐕣LASTII) is a 2017 first-person psychological survival horror video game developed and published by Red Barrels.
+The sequel to Outlast (2013), it revolves around cameraman Blake Langermann, who works with his journalist wife Lynn to investigate the murder of a pregnant woman in the Sonoran Desert.
+When both get separated in a helicopter crash, Blake has to find Lynn while traveling through a village inhabited by a deranged cult that believes the Judgement Day is upon them.

-Shortly after the release and popularity of Outlast, Red Barrels announced the sequel.
-A gameplay demo was then released at both PAX East and E3 2016 on April 22 and June 15 respectively, with a release originally slated for Autumn 2016.
-Due to development delays, the game was ultimately released on April 25, 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
-The Nintendo Switch version released on March 27, 2018 on the Nintendo eShop.
+Following the critical success and popularity of Outlast, Red Barrels announced a sequel on October 2014.
+A gameplay demo was released at both PAX East and E3 2016 on April 22 and June 15, respectively.
+Originally slated for a release on Autumn 2016, the game suffered several development delays and was ultimately released for Microsoft Windows, PlayStation 4, and Xbox One on April 25, 2017 while a Nintendo Switch version was released on March 27, 2018.

-The game was met with generally positive reception upon release, with praise going towards the graphics, sound design, and atmosphere.
-Criticisms were reserved for the general story, context sensitive gameplay design, amount of gore, and difficulty.
-A third installment in the series, entitled The Outlast Trials, is set to be released in 2023.
+Outlast 2 received generally positive reviews upon release, with praise for its graphics, sound design, and atmosphere.
+Criticisms were directed at the amount of gore, themes, and difficulty.
+The Murkoff Account, a comic book series set between Outlast and Outlast 2, was released from July 2016 to November 2017, while a prequel game, The Outlast Trials, was released on March 5, 2024.

 Gameplay

-Outlast 2 is a first-person survival horror game that, like its predecessors Outlast and Outlast: Whistleblower, is a single-player campaign.
-It is set in Northern Arizona.
-The game continues the found footage characteristics from the first game.
-The player controls the investigative journalist Blake Langermann, who investigates a dilapidated rural area in Supai, near the western edge of the Colorado Plateau.
+Like its predecessor, Outlast 2 is a first-person single-player survival horror that continues the found footage characteristics from the first game.
+The player assumes the role of cameraman Blake Langermann, who investigates a dilapidated rural area in Supai, Northern Arizona, near the western edge of the Colorado Plateau.

-Langermann cannot fight except in scripted scenes, but must run and hide from the numerous hostile members of Temple Gate.
-The player can crouch, run, jump, walk, vault, slide and climb much like the first game and can hide in lockers, barrels, wardrobes, beds, pools of water, tall grass, cornfields, and inside of houses.
-He has a limited stamina meter and the player must manage how long he runs, lest he becomes exhausted and move more slowly.
+The player cannot fight except in scripted scenes, and so must run and hide from the numerous hostile enemies across the game.
+The player can also crouch, run, jump, walk, vault, slide, and climb much like the first game and can hide in lockers, barrels, wardrobes, beds, water pools, tall grass, cornfields, and houses.
+The player has a limited stamina meter, and must manage how long they run, or else they will become exhausted and move more slowly.

-Langermann possesses only a camcorder, which has night vision capabilities, though the camcorder's batteries are also drained when night vision is used.
-Compared to the first game, Langermann's status as a cameraman means he carries a more advanced camera, one with clearer footage, zoom, and a sensitive microphone that can be used to detect distant footsteps and other noises.
+Langermann possesses only a camcorder with night vision capabilities, though the camcorder's batteries are also drained when night vision is used.
+Compared to the first game, his status as a cameraman means he carries a more advanced camera, one with clearer footage, zoom, and a sensitive microphone that can be used to detect distant footsteps and other noises.
 The player is equipped with an inventory system displaying the amount of footage recorded on the camera and the items they are carrying.
-Spare batteries suitable for the camcorder and medkits to heal are spread throughout the game.
+Spare batteries suitable for the camcorder and bandage to heal injuries are spread throughout the game.
+The game takes influence from horror films like The Hills Have Eyes (1977), Race with the Devil (1975), and The Blair Witch Project (1999).